 - Read emails

-- Record anything within the distance of your device’s microphone
+- Record anything within the distance of the device’s microphone

 - Record calls

-In my opinion, no matter how these companies advertise their apps, there is no reason anyone should ever put one of these apps on an unsuspecting victim’s device.
+In my opinion, no matter how these companies advertise their apps, there is no reason anyone should ever put one on an unsuspecting victim’s device.

-I’m a proud to say that we detect all of these unethical spyware apps.
-Anyone that suspects they are victims of such cyber stalking can scan their device using Malwarebytes Anti-Malware Mobile.
+I’m a proud to say that we detect all of these unethical spyware applications.
+Anyone that suspects they are victims of such cyber stalking can scan their mobile device using Malwarebytes for Android or Malwarebytes for iOS.